Ron Martinsen’s December 2015 Best of the Best Ranking of the top Photography Plug-ins

 I’ve tried to be selective about what I review on this blog based on my own research.
-The products I focus on are mainly what I determine are the best products and what I’m hearing my Top Photographers telling me that they use.
+The products I focus on are mainly what I determine are the best products and what I’m hearing my Top Photographers and other industry experts are telling me that they use.

 I have found an awesome collection of products that do really make my editing process quite enjoyable, but I must admit that as much as I love most of the products I have it is hard to find time to use them all.
 As a result I’ve decided to finally throw down the gauntlet and rank the products that I have on my machine in order of importance to my personal workflow.
 What this means is that if I could only use X (i.e., 5) then you could look at numbers 1 through X (i.e., 5) to see which ones I’d keep.